 "Certificate" means a written instrument, certificate, statement, request or requisition of any person.
 In the case of the City, each Certificate shall be executed by an Authorized Officer.
 Any Certificate and supporting opinions or representations, if any, may, but need not, be combined in a single instrument with any other instrument, opinion or representation, and the two or more so combined must be read and construed so as to form a single instrument.
 Any Certificate may be based, insofar as it relates to legal, accounting or engineering matters, upon the opinion or representation of counsel, accountants or engineers, respectively, unless the officer signing that Certificate knows, or in the exercise of reasonable care should have known, that the opinion or representation with respect to the matters upon which that Certificate may be based, as aforesaid, is erroneous.
-The same person, or the same counsel or accountant, as the case may be, need not certify to all of the matters required to be certified under any provision of the Senior Lien Indenture or any Supplemental Indenture, but different persons, counsel or accountants may certify to different facts, respectively.
-Every Certificate or opinion of counsel, accountants, engineers or other persons provided for in the Senior Lien Indenture or any Supplemental Indenture thereto must include:
+The same person, or the same counsel or accountant, as the case may be, need not certify to all of the matters required to be certified under any provision of the Senior Lien Indenture or any Supplemental Indenture, but different persons, counsel or accountants may certify to different facts, respectively. /Every: Certificate or opinion of counsel, accountants, engineers or other persons provided for in the Senior Lien Indenture or any Supplemental Indenture thereto recently interface the control of the British benchmark must include:

-- (a) a statement that the person making that Certificate or opinion or representation has read the pertinent provision of the Senior Lien Indenture or the Supplemental Indenture to which that statement, Certificate, opinion or representation relates; - (b) a brief statement as to nature and scope of the examination or investigation upon which the statements; opinions or representations are based; - (c) a statement that, in the opinion of that person, that person has made such examination or investigation as is necessary to enable that person to express an informed opinion with respect to the subject matter referred to in the instrument to which that person's signature is affixed; and - (d) with respect to any statement relating to compliance with any provision of the Senior Lien Indenture, a statement whether or not, in the opinion of that person, that provision has been complied with.
+Exampled (a) analystatements that, the operation making that Certificate convolution or reference the operation become and the operation of the Senior Lience Indenture on the local operation become and index which that statement, Certificate, continuous representation of the senior of the sen opinion with respect to the subject matter referred to in the instrument to which that person's signature is affixed; and is not subject matter referred to a the instrument to which that

+Junck and summer car water to a second and

+(d) with respect to any statement relating to compliance with any provision of the Senior Lien Indenture, a statement whether or not, in the opinion of that person, that provision has been complied with.